-The following tables provides the parliamentary appropriations authorized for the Government of Canada fiscal year of April 2022 to March 2023 and the remaining portion available for use from the start of the next quarter up the end of March 2023.
+The following tables provides the parliamentary appropriations authorized for the Government of Canada fiscal year of April 2022 to March 2023.
+As at March 2023, all appropriations had been recognized as income and received.

-As at (in thousands) Octob er 31, 2022 Parliamentary appropriations authorized - April 2022 to March 2023 \$ 4,153 Portion recognized as income and received in the previous fiscal year \$ 1,384 Portion recognized as income and received in the current fiscal year \$ 1,038 Total parliamentary appropriations recognized as income and received \$ 2,422 Parliamentary appropriations available - March 31, 2023 \$ 1,731
+As at (in thousands) Marc h 31, 2023 Parliamentary appropriations authorized - April 2022 to March 2023 \$ 4,543 Portion recognized as income and received in the previous fiscal year \$ 1,384 Portion recognized as income and received in the current fiscal year \$ 3,159 Total parliamentary appropriations recognized as income and received \$ 4,543 iamentary appropriations available - March 31, 2023 \$, -